 - surgery; It includes the following:

-- Abdominal aortic aneurysm open repair: A large incision is made in the abdomen to allow the surgeon to see and repair the abdominal aortic aneurysm.
-A mesh coil-like tube called a stent or bypass may be used.
+- Abdominal aortic aneurysm open repair: A large incision is made in the abdomen to allow the surgeon to view and repair the abdominal aortic aneurysm.
+A mesh tube similar to a metal coil called a stent or bypass may be used.
 The bypass is sewn into the aorta and connects one end of the aorta at the site of the aneurysm to the other.
-Open repair is the surgical standard for a mother Abdominal aortic blood.
+Open repair is the surgical standard for aneurysm Abdominal aortic blood.

 - Endovascular aneurysm repair (EVAR): This requires only small incisions in the groin.
 Using X-ray guidance and special tools, the surgeon can repair the aneurysm by inserting a stent or bypass into the aorta.
-The bypass material may cover the stent.
-The stent helps hold the bypass and open it in place.
+The material of the bypass may cover the stent.
+The stent helps hold the bypass open in place.

-Small or asymptomatic aneurysms may not require surgery until they reach a certain size or rapidly increase in size within a short period of time, your doctor may recommend careful monitoring, this may include an ultrasound, duplex scan, or CT scan every 6 months To closely monitor the aneurysm.
-Blood pressure medication can be used to control high blood pressure.
-If the aortic aneurysm is causing symptoms or is large, your doctor may recommend surgery.
+A small or asymptomatic aneurysm may not require surgery until it reaches a certain size or grows rapidly over a short period of time.
+The doctor may recommend careful monitoring.
+This may include an ultrasound, duplex scan, or CT scan every 6 months.
+To closely monitor the aneurysm, blood pressure medication may be used to control high blood pressure.
+If the aortic aneurysm is causing symptoms or is large, the doctor may recommend surgery.